CodeWithCharan/Spotify-Recommender-Project-FastAPI/README.md

     - Choose your desired platform among `Mac`, `Windows` or `Linux`.
     - Click `Download`.

-4. Install the required `dependencies`:
+4. Install the required dependencies:

     ```
     pip install -r requirements.txt
     ```

 5. Start the `server` in the terminal:
     ```